Skip to content

 Background & Motivation

 Background: Diffusion distillation methods compress multi-step diffusion into one-step generators.
-Mainstream approaches are divided into full fine-tuning (FT) and LoRA-based fine-tuning, both built upon the VSD (Variational Score Distillation) framework.
+Mainstream methods are divided into Full-Parameter Fine-Tuning (FT) and LoRA fine-tuning, both based on the VSD (Variational Score Distillation) framework.

-Key Challenge: Distillation signals are primarily conveyed through directional adjustments, yet existing adapters (LoRA/DoRA) are not specifically designed for direction optimization, leading to slow convergence, instability, and susceptibility to overfitting.
+Key Challenge: Distillation signals are primarily transmitted through direction adjustments, but existing adapters (LoRA/DoRA) are not specifically optimized for direction updates, leading to slow convergence, instability, and susceptibility to overfitting.

-Key Validation: Replacing the one-step model's directions with teacher directions degrades FID by 241; replacing the norms changes FID by only 0.7.
-The direction residual matrix recovers 93% of the information with 30% of its rank — indicating a low-rank structure.
+Key Validation: Replacing the direction of a one-step model with the teacher's direction worsens FID by 241; replacing the norm only changes FID by 0.7.
+The direction residual matrix recovers 93% of information with 30% of the rank, indicating a low-rank structure.

-Core Idea: Since the essence of distillation is weight direction rotation, directly learning a low-rank rotation matrix to adjust directions is more principled than indirect influence via LoRA.
+Core Idea: Since the essence of distillation is weight direction rotation, it is better to directly learn low-rank rotation matrices to adjust direction, rather than indirectly influencing it through LoRA.

 Method